rchikhi/2025-logan-practical/PartB.md

 ---

 ## 3 .
 Look At The Results

 Once Logan Search has finished searching (takes about 5 minutes), browse through the results webpage, and take a look at the map and plots!

+* What do you think is the organism?
+* Where is it mostly found?
+* Is the sequence specific to that organism?

 ## 4 .
 Retrieve Your Results